How to Plan and Host a TML Regional Meeting

 Selecting a Location for your Meeting

 Regional meetings are held in facilities of every description, including country clubs, fraternal lodges, civic centers, city halls, auditoriums, restaurants, and outdoor pavilions.
-The facility selected should be easy for visitors to your city to locate and should have adequate parking accommodations.
+The facility selected should be easy for visitors to locate and should have adequate parking accommodations.

 Setting a Date